The Best 2 Days in Ephesus Itinerary

 Best Things to Do in Selçuk

 During our three days in Ephesus, we stayed in Selçuk town.
-We had a fantastic time exploring the streets and fascinating little shops selling Ephesus ceramics and many other things.
+We had a fantastic time exploring the streets and visiting the fascinating little shops, which sold Ephesus ceramics and many other items.
 I bought myself the most beautiful antique jewellery.
-We enjoy experiencing the locals and their culture and seeing how they live.
+We enjoy experiencing the local culture and food.

-The fruit trees on the pavements had so many fruits they fell off.
+The fruit trees on the pavements had so many fruits that they were overflowing with them.
 Besides Turkish hospitality, another great thing in Turkey is its fresh fruits, especially fresh cherries, an abundance of olives, cheeses, and fresh bread.

 A cyclist on his bicycle on the cobbled street in town of Selçuk in Turkey